abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *hi motus animorum atque haec certamina tanta*
 | *pulveris exigui iactu compressa quiescent.*

-      no thicker is hail from the sky, not so dense is the rain of acorns from the shaken oak.
-In the midst of the ranks the chiefs themselves, with resplendent wings, have mighty souls beating in tiny breasts, ever steadfast not to yield, until the victor’s heavy hand has driven these or those to turn their backs in flight.
-These storms of passion, these savage conflicts, by the tossing of a little dust will be quelled and laid to rest.
+      no thicker is hail from the sky, nor to such a extent does it rain of acorns from the shaken oak: In the midst of the battle-lines the chiefs themselves, with resplendent wings, turn over great souls in their small hearts, ever steadfast not to yield, until the heavy victor drives under either this or this to turn their backs in flight.
+These movements of the spririts, these contests of such size, they will be kept quiet, having been compressed, by a toss of a little dust.

 | *Verum ubi ductores acie revocaveris ambo,*
 | *deterior qui visus, eum, ne prodigus obsit,*